miyagis-forests/farmacy-food-kata/architecture/hexagonal-reference-architecture.md

 #### Batch Adapter
 - Executes scheduled tasks typically following a cron table.
-- Typically, these tasks pool components like REST services or datasources.
-Their purpose can be, for example, syncrhonize data between a master data store and its replicas, or call third-party systems to get updates on activate processing.
+- Typically, these are tasks pool components like REST services or datasources.
+Their purpose can be, for example, to synchronize data between a master data store and its replicas, or to call third-party systems to get updates or activate processes.

 ## Behavior
 - N/A.